countzerozzz/nodepert/README.md

 <!-- | [**TF 1.x Repo**](https://github.com/yashsmehta/perturbations) -->

 ## Overview
-Looking for the algorithms that drive goal-directed learning in the ol' noggin?
+Looking for the algorithms that drive goal-directed learning in the brain?
 Well, you're in the right place.
-We're putting the ever-elusive node perturbation algorithm and the ever-popular backpropagation head-to-head, aiming to understand the brain's credit assignment shenanigans.
+We're putting the ever-elusive node perturbation algorithm and the ever-popular backpropagation head-to-head, aiming to understand how the brain may implement credit assignment.
 This repository is packed with a slick implementation of node perturbation and backpropagation, all dressed up in fully connected and convolutional attire.

 We've whipped up this code using [JAX](https://github.com/google/jax), and TFDS (Tensorflow Datasets) lends a hand for those pesky dataloaders.
 So, buckle up and dive in, if you think you can handle it.